-In gratitude for this blessing the parish built by the voluntary labour of its members a large convent on the school grounds to accommodate the Sisters.
+In gratitude for this blessing, the parish built by the voluntary labour of its members a large convent on the school grounds to accommodate the Sisters.
 Sister Jane Frances, Mother Superior and Sisters Rose and Carmel arrived in late August.
-The teaching staff consisted of Sister Jane Frances, principal and Sister Rose, Mrs. I. Pigeau, Mrs. B. McCaan and Mrs. Mitten.
+The teaching staff consisted of Sister Jane Frances, the principal and Sister Rose, Mrs. I. Pigeau, Mrs. B. McCaan and Mrs. Mitten.
 The sisters faithfully served the St. Michael’s community until 1996.

 The first classes began in the school on Monday, September 8th, 1958, with a registration of 123 children.

-St. Michael’s School presently enrolls approximately 220 students from Kindergarten to Grade Seven, and employs a staff of 20 dedicated individuals.
+St. Michael’s School presently enrolls approximately 220 students from Kindergarten to Grade Seven and employs a staff of 20 dedicated individuals.